MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

         Email varchar(50) MASKED WITH (FUNCTION = 'email()') NULL
     );
     GO
-    --Users restricted from seeing masked data will see the following when they query the table --The FirstName column shows the first letter of the string with XXXXXXX and none of the last characters.
-    --The Phone column shows xxxx
-    --The Email column shows the first letter of the email address followed by XXX@XXX.com.

     INSERT dbo.Customer (CustomerID, FirstName, LastName, Phone, Email) VALUES (29485,'Catherine','Abel','555-555-5555','catherine0@adventure-works.com'),
     (29486,'Kim','Abercrombie','444-444-4444','kim2@adventure-works.com'),